 The theme for FY2014 was "The sun and nature."
 Around 430 clubs and around 7,600 students from all over Japan participated in the activities.
 In July 2014, the Aeon Cheers Club National Meetings were held in Okinawa and Hokkaido.
 A total of 50 clubs, representing the top clubs selected at regional meetings, and 240 awardees gathered, with each club reporting on learning outcomes for the year and participating in nature experience programs.

 In FY2015, we will be working on activities under the theme "Plants."

-at the National Event
+Presentation of the learning outcome at the National Event

-Study on a next-generation solar battéry
+Study on a next-generation solar battery